Premiership of Imran Khan: First 100 days

 In May 2018, Khan's party announced a 100 day agenda for a possible future government.
-The agenda included sweeping reforms in almost all areas of government including creation of a new province in Southern Punjab, fast tracking of merger of Federally Administered Tribal Areas into Khyber Pakhtunkhwa, betterment of law and order situation in Karachi, and betterment of relations with Baloch political leaders.
+The agenda included reforms in almost all areas of government including creation of a new province in Southern Punjab, fast tracking of merger of Federally Administered Tribal Areas into Khyber Pakhtunkhwa, betterment of law and order situation in Karachi, and betterment of relations with Baloch political leaders.

 Similar measures were announced in his inaugural speech.
-In addition to the measures announced in 100 day agenda, Khan announced some groundbreaking austerity measures where he vowed to reduce the staff and number of luxury vehicles of prime minister house to two employees and two vehicles respectively from current number of hundreds.
+In addition to the measures announced in 100 day agenda, Khan announced austerity measures where he vowed to reduce the staff and number of luxury vehicles of prime minister house to two employees and two vehicles respectively from current number of hundreds.

 Khan (left) is sworn in as Prime Minister, with President Mamnoon Hussain administering the oath in 2018.

 On 17 August 2018, Khan secured 176 votes and became the 22nd Prime Minister of Pakistan and took the oath of office on 18 August 2018.
 In his celebration speech before swearing in and the inaugural speech after swearing-in he mentioned that he will build and run Pakistan on principles of first Islamic state of Medina.
 Khan ordered top-level reshuffling in the country's bureaucracy, including the appointment of Sohail Mahmood as Foreign Secretary, Rizwan Ahmed as Maritime Secretary, and Naveed Kamran Baloch as Finance Secretary.
 His first major appointment in the Pakistan Army was that of Lieutenant General Asim Munir to the key slot of Director-General of Inter-Services Intelligence.

 Khan was sworn in as the Prime Minister of Pakistan on 18 August 2018 at the Aiwan-e-Sadr in Islamabad.
-He announced his cabinet soon after taking oath, initially keeping the Ministry of Interior portfolio to himself.
+He initially kept the Ministry of Interior portfolio to himself.
 However, he later appointed Ijaz Ahmed Shah as interior minister.
 His cabinet consisted of sixteen ministers and five advisors, with many appointees having served during the Musharraf era, though some were defectors from the left-wing People's Party.
-In 2019, Khan committed to a major cabinet reshuffle in the ministries of interior, finance, information and planning.
+In 2019, Khan reshuffled the ministries of interior, finance, information and planning.

-Khan stated that, despite the assassination of Saudi journalist Jamal Khashoggi, Pakistan must prioritize good relations with Saudi Arabia due to an economic crisis.
+After the assassination of Saudi journalist Jamal Khashoggi, Khan stated that Pakistan must prioritise good relations with Saudi Arabia in light of the prevailing economic crisis.
 He also added that U.S. sanctions against Iran are affecting neighboring Pakistan, stating "The last thing the Muslim World needs is another conflict.
 The Trump administration is moving towards that direction."
 Khan prioritised close ties with China, saying he "did not know" much about concentration camps for China's Muslims, though Khan confirmed he had raised the matter "privately" in discussions with China.